celerbuild/celerbuild/README.md

 Explore More CelerBuild Features: [Standard Features](https://celerbuild.com/standard-features) and [Pro Features](https://celerbuild.com/pro-features)

+### Documentation
+For detailed information on how to use CelerBuild, please visit our [Documentation](https://celerbuild.com/docs/).

+## Download
+You can download the latest version of CelerBuild from our [official download page](https://celerbuild.com/download).
+We offer versions for both macOS and Linux, supporting x86-64 and ARM64 architectures.

 ## Community and Support

 We believe in the power of community and open communication.
 Here are several ways to get involved, stay updated, and get support: